python-can-define-radio/sdr-course/classroom_activities/068-File-Sink.md

          _Note: make sure to type your username instead of "yourusername".
 For example, "/home/bob/Desktop/myfilesinkoutputfile.txt"
   - Unbuffered: yes

+Also, try adding the print block to see if it displays what you expect.
+You'll need to either change the type of the print block, or use a `UChar to Float` block.

 ### In a normal text editor...

 Try opening that text file in a normal text editor before you open it using Python.
 Does it contain what you expect?